 Hideout Hollow Trail: Easy Hike in the Upper Section of Buffalo National River

 The Hideout Hollow Trail in Arkansas features a beautiful waterfall that cascades over a steep bluff in the woods.
-The trail is easy to hike up to the main waterfall and is a nice hike for anyone exploring the Buffalo National River area.
+The trail is easy to hike up to the main waterfall and is a nice trek for anyone exploring the Buffalo National River area.
 Since it is a short and easy hike, it pairs well with other short-day hikes in the area.

 Keep reading to get all the details on how to hike Hideout Hollow in Arkansas, along with where to camp and other trails you might enjoy exploring in the area.

 This post contains affiliate links, which means we’ll receive a commission if you purchase through our links at no extra cost to you.
 This allows us to continue publishing free travel and gear guides.
 Please read our full disclosure for more information.
 Thanks for your support!

 How to Hike Hideout Hollow in Arkansas

-This 2.0-mile out and back trek within the Buffalo National River National Park boundaries is guaranteed to be a fun and easy experience.
-For the most part, the hike is easy.
+This 2.0-mile out and back trek within the Buffalo National River National Park boundaries is guaranteed to be a fun experience.

 The Hideout Hollow Trail takes hikers through the woods to a steep bluff ledge with a waterfall.

 Once hikers get to the main bluff waterfall, they can hike a little further upstream to see another small waterfall.
 Or, you can cross the stream upstream of the bluff waterfall and make your way down into the hollow to see the waterfall and bluff edge up close.

 Getting down into the hollow is tricky, and if deciding to get up close to the waterfall, know that it is slippery and a more challenging hike.
 Also, there is not a trail down into the hollow to see the waterfall up close.